ositaka/soul-healing-decapcms/data/page/appointments.md

 ---
 slug: appointments
-title: 'Appointments'
+title: "Golden Transmissions "
-description: This is the appointments page.
-Is it possible to have a Form to book a session.
+description: This is the transmissions page.
+Is it possible to have a Form to book a Golden Transmission.
 ---